SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Experiments

 After training, we prune the network with $\sigma = 0.001$ and train the final architecture following the same protocol.
 The automatically designed architecture is shown in Figure~\ref{fig:sparse_mask}.
-The feature after global average pooling plays an essential role in semantic segmentation, as each stage takes it as the input.
-The high-level features with small spatial sizes and the low-level features with large spatial dimensions are also very important, which provides the semantic information and pixel-wise location information respectively.
+All decoder stages take the feature after global average pooling as the input, which shows its importance for semantic segmentation.
+The high-level features and the low-level features are also very important, which provides the semantic information and pixel-wise location information respectively.
 The middle-level information is less useful compared to other features.